-Corals were surveyed using the linear point-intercept method, wherein a diver swam along the tape and identified the taxon under the tape at 0.25 m intervals (n = 120 points per transect; Canfield, 1941).
-Corals encountered were identified to species, where possible, and other taxa encountered (including sponges) were classified into broader groupings.
-The point-intercept data was thus used to estimate coral species richness as well as the total abundance (% cover) of hard corals and total % cover of sponges (Almada-Villela, Sale, Gold-Bouchot, & Kjerfve, 2003).
-Because % cover of sponges was generally lower than that of corals, we used a different method to estimate sponge richness that was designed to sample a greater number of sponge colonies along each transect.
-To estimate sponge species richness, sponges were surveyed using a line intercept method in which any sponge that intercepted the transect was recorded and identified to species, where possible.
+Corals were surveyed using a linear point-intercept method, wherein a diver swam along the 30-m transect tape and identified the taxon under the tape at 0.25 m intervals (n = 120 points per transect; Canfield, 1941).
+All corals were identified to species, whereas other taxa encountered were classified into broader groupings (all sponges were counted as one group).
+The point-intercept data was thus used to estimate coral species richness as well as the total cover (%) of corals and total cover of sponges (Almada-Villela, Sale, Gold-Bouchot, & Kjerfve, 2003).
+Because sponge cover was lower than coral cover, we used a different method to estimate sponge richness designed to sample a greater number of sponge colonies along each transect tape.
+Sponge species richness was, therefore, estimated using a line-intercept method, in which any sponge that intercepted the tape was recorded and identified to species.

-Rugosity was measured as a proxy for three-dimensional structural complexity using the consecutive height difference method (McCormick, 1994), where a diver records the difference between the height of the transect tape and the substrate at 1 m intervals along the first 10 m of each transect.
+Reef Rugosity was measured as a proxy for three-dimensional structural complexity using the consecutive height difference method (McCormick, 1994), where a diver records the difference between the height of the transect tape and the substrate at 1 m intervals along the first 10 m of each transect.
 Rugosity (in cm) is calculated as the square root of the sum of the squared differences between successive height measurements.
 A rugosity value of 0 is flat and vertical complexity increases as the rugosity value increases.

-Because identifying taxa to species is not always possible or practical in field surveys, fish, corals, and sponges were identified to the most specific taxonomic group possible (Tables A.1-A.2).
-All fish were identified to species, while corals and sponges were sometimes identified as multi-species recognizable taxonomic units (D. F. Ward & Stanley, 2004), or RTU’s, for the following reasons: (1) taxonomists reassigned taxa thought to be different species to the same species after the study began, (2) taxonomists divided a single species into multiple species after the study began, and (3) several species are visually indistinguishable in the field.
-In all cases, the lowest resolution RTU was used, and for simplicity RTU’s are referred to as “species” hereafter.

 To minimize bias introduced by using multiple observers, fish counts and sponge counts were each made by a single expert observer (Bernard, Götz, Kerwath, & Wilke, 2013; Thompson & Mapstone, 1997).
 Both observers, however, compared their counts to those of another fish and sponge expert respectively.
-These observers independently surveyed the same transects as the authors during one year and their species identifications were consistent with the authors’ (data not shown).
+These two observers independently surveyed the same transects as the authors for one year, and their species identifications were consistent with the authors’ (data not shown).
 Coral data were collected by three observers, but new observers’ species identifications and counts were calibrated with those of another observer during a training period of at least 15 dives before their data were incorporated into the study.

 Statistical Analysis